rqmartins73/bluexport/README.md

 > [!IMPORTANT]
 > ###### Before running the script `bluexport.sh`:
 > * First you must configure the file `bluexscrt` with your IBM Cloud Data.
-You can use `bluexscrt_config.sh` to help you create and customize your `bluexscrt` file.
+You can and should use `bluexscrt_config.sh` helper script, to help you create and customize your `bluexscrt` file.
 > * You must fill in the file `bluexport.conf` with the paths.
 > * File `bluexport.conf` must reside in your $HOME folder.